-LEE LIVINGSTON has a 20-year, powerful history of success helping people who have been harmed by the negligence of others in the Courts throughout Virginia.
+LEE LIVINGSTON has a 23-year history of success helping people who have been harmed by the negligence of others in the Courts throughout Virginia.
 This has resulted in a long list of peer review awards including Best Lawyers, US News and World Report medical malpractice lawyer of the year in 2012 and personal injury lawyer of the year in 2015 and 2017, in Charlottesville.
 He is currently president of the Virginia Trials Lawyer’s Association.

 Lee’s record of leadership and teaching responsibilities among lawyers highlights the priority he places on providing exceptional advocacy to his clients and his passion for justice.
 He represents Central Virginia as an elected member of the Virginia State Bar Council.
-He has chaired the Virginia State Bar litigation section and the mandatory continuing legal education board for the Virginia State Bar.
+He has chaired the Virginia State Bar litigation section and the mandatory continuing legal education board.
 He was selected by The Chief Justice of the Supreme Court of Virginia to work on a committee which writes and edits jury instructions for all Virginia cases.
-Likewise, he chairs an evidence committee which publishes a guide to evidence distributed to all judges in Virginia.
+He chairs an evidence committee that publishes a guide to evidence distributed to all judges in Virginia.
 He has taught trial evidence and trial advocacy at the University of Virginia School of Law since 2002.

 Most of Lee’s clients come to him on the recommendation of other lawyers who have referred their clients to him because they recognize his expertise and record of success.
 He is careful to limit cases so that he can attend to each client individually and develop a close relationship as an advocate with each person.
 With each case he accepts, he brings practical assistance to those traveling through difficult seasons of life.

 Lee lives in Charlottesville with his wife, Kris, and two children.